simonnickel/snap-template-shared/README.md

 # SnapTemplateShared

-Contains shared code to use when following the [snap-app-template](https://github.com/simonnickel/snap-app-template).
+Contains shared code to use with the [snap-app-template](https://github.com/simonnickel/snap-app-template).

 > This package is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.